-Byron was the first openly gay person elected in Howard County, MD.
+Byron was the first out LGBTQ person elected in Howard County, MD!

-Byron credits his education in Howard County public schools for inspiring his passion for government and public service.
-He has had the privilege of working at the county, state, and federal levels of government, for then-County Councilman Guy Guzzone, Circuit Court Judge Richard Bernhardt, State Senator Edward J. Kasemeyer, and United States Senator Edward M. Kennedy.
+Byron is a county native and attended Howard County public schools.
+He credits his public school education for inspiring his passion for government and public service.
+Byron has worked at the county, state, and federal levels of government, for County Councilman Guy Guzzone, Circuit Court Judge Richard Bernhardt, State Senator Edward J. Kasemeyer, and United States Senator Edward M. Kennedy.
 From 2004 to 2006, Byron served as Legislative Director to Delegate Peter Franchot, now the Comptroller of Maryland.
 In 2006, Byron was elected to serve on the Howard County Democratic Central Committee.

 Byron earned his Juris Doctor from the University of Baltimore School of Law, where he concentrated on public and governmental service.
 Prior to earning his law degree, Byron attended the University of Maryland, College Park, receiving his bachelor’s degree in government and political science, with Citations in Public Leadership and Communication.
 He is an Honorary Alumnus Member of the Omicron Delta Kappa National Leadership Honor Society.

 A strong believer in lifetime learning, Byron is a graduate of the Leadership Howard County Premier Class of 2017 and the Central Maryland Transportation Alliance’s “Transportation 101” Course of 2017.
 From 2015 to 2017, he served as an adjunct faculty member at Howard University School of Law.
 Most recently, he was named a 2018 Bohnett Leaders Fellow and completed the Senior Executives in State and Local Government program at the Harvard Kennedy School of Government.